IBM/techqa/README.md

 In order to train a model on TechQA, use the script below.

 Note: Since TechQA is smaller dataset, it is better to start with a model that is already trained on a bigger QA dataset.
-Here, we start off with BERT Large trained on Squad.
+Here, we start with BERT-Large trained on Squad.

 ```
 python run_techqa.py \